In this post, I share my diary of how I did a one week fast and survived.

-Unfortunately, too many people think that long of a fast will kill you.
+Unfortunately, too many people think that long a fast will kill you.
 No joke.

-Maybe you are a person that believes nothing good can come from a fast or perhaps curiosity got the best of you or possibly you are a proponent of fasting.
+Maybe you are a person that believes nothing good can come from a one week fast or perhaps curiosity got the best of you or possibly you are a proponent of fasting.